How To Build An Igloo In 5 Easy Steps

 Originating from the Inuit word iglu, which means house, an igloo is a snow hut built using snow blocks.
-Survive the cold outdoors by learning how to build an igloo in this Survival Life guide.
+Survive the cold outdoors by learning how to build an igloo here!

-In order for you to build an igloo, make sure to look for good snow to be used as blocks for your snow hut.
-You have to check the snow around if it is hard and packed enough but not too much.
-Ensure as well there is enough good snow you can use to finish the entire igloo.
-After finding the right snow for your blocks, you can start carving them out into blocks using a snow knife or an ordinary handsaw.
+To build an igloo, make sure to look for good snow you can use as blocks for your snow hut.
+First, you have to check the snow around you if it is hard enough.
+Then, ensure there is enough good snow you can use to finish the entire igloo.
+After finding the right snow for your blocks, you can start carving them out into blocks using a snow knife or an ordinary hand saw.
 The snow blocks are usually three by two feet and are four inches thick.

-The first blocks are to be cut rectangular which will serve as your igloo’s entrance.
-Mark a circular pattern around where you cut your first few blocks to be used as your guideline in placing the snow blocks.
-The igloo must be nearly circular or it could collapse.
+First of all, the first blocks are to be cut rectangular, which will serve as your igloo’s entrance.
+Next, mark a circular pattern around where you cut your first few blocks you’ll use as your guideline in placing the snow blocks.
+The igloo must be nearly circular or it can collapse.

 Following the markings you made, continue building the first row of snow blocks around it.
 Use the snow inside the circular pattern for your snow blocks so you can also start making your flooring one snow block deep.
 After the first row is made, cut-off a portion of it to have a slope, thus letting it have an upward spiral shape.

+The next step in building this DIY igloo is building the walls.
 Start building the walls on the portion where you cut-off the first row of the wall for the upward spiral shape.
-Work from the inside of the wall as it will be easier for crafting and placing the blocks.
-Fit and carve each block carefully to prevent it from collapsing.
-Cut the lower portion of the block to form an acute angle making it lean inward.
+Then, work from the inside of the wall as it will be easier for crafting and placing the blocks.
+Later, fit and carve each block carefully to prevent it from collapsing.
+Now you can cut the lower portion of the block to form an acute angle making it lean inward.
 The angle of the block should be acuter as the walls get higher.

 - HDPE hide won't chip, peel, buckle, or rust